 Our specialists seek out authentic ways to get to know the places that could feature in your trip.
 These activities reflect some of the experiences they've most enjoyed while visiting Nafplio, and which use the best local guides.

-An ancient city known as a medical and healing hub, Epidavros is home to one of Greece’s most acoustically flawless theatres.
+An ancient city known as a medical and healing hub, Epidavros is home to one of Greece’s most acoustically flawless theaters.
 Explore the ruins with a private guide and follow it with an introduction to local olive and its production.

-The cliffs and coves of the Peloponnese coastline and its sunken archaeological ruins are the highlights on this full-day kayaking tour from Nafplio.
+The cliffs and coves of the Peloponnese coastline and its sunken archeological ruins are the highlights on this full-day kayaking tour from Nafplio.
 It includes time to stop, swim, snorkel and rest in inlets and on beaches along the way.